smwaqas89/NCA-AIIO-Associate/readme.md

 ---

-# 🤖 NVIDIA Isaac Sim — Robotics Simulation & Synthetic Data Platform (NCA-AIIO)
+# 🤖 NVIDIA Isaac Sim — Robotics Simulation & Synthetic Data Platform

 NVIDIA Isaac Sim is a highly-capable simulation framework designed for developing, testing, and validating robotics systems in virtual environments.
 It enables robotics teams to generate synthetic data, perform hardware-in-loop and software-in-loop testing, and conduct large-scale training of robot policies — all before physical deployment.